 Can I use 16:9 for FPV?

-The Split uses 4:3 aspect ratio for FPV by default, however you can change it to 16:9 in the settings, by turning off “Full Screen”.
+The Split uses 4:3 aspect ratio for FPV by default, and you can change it to 16:9 in the settings, by turning off “Full Screen”.
+However we don’t recommend using 16:9 with the Split.

 It has a feature called “auto adaptation”, which won’t stretch or compress your image even if the screen doesn’t match the image.
 For example on my 4:3 screen, the 16:9 image leaves 2 black bars on top and bottom rather than compressing it like we normally see on other 16:9 cameras.
-But if you display that in a 16:9 screen, the black bar should disappear.
+But if you display 16:9 image in a 16:9 screen, you will get a black frame around the image, making the image smaller than it should.

 NTSC and PAL